 Depending on where you live, that bill you’re getting for DirecTV service may as well be printed right from the satellite dish installed on your roof, because it’s about to get even higher – all thanks to the many regional sports networks that are in play in many areas.

 In an attempt to offset the high costs that these RSN’s are asking, DirecTV started imposing a monthly fee in areas where there are many of these networks (New York and Los Angeles immediately come to mind).
 The good news, though, was that it would only affect new DirecTV customers (note that the fee went into effect in August, right before the beginning of the NFL season, as well as that of DirecTV’s “Sunday Ticket” premium package).

 As they say, all good things must come to an end.
 I man, some things do, but not all things should.
 Especially when you are looking to save money.
-Imagine if that awesome Orlando SEO provided free services forever?
+Imagine if that awesome Miami SEO provided free services forever?
 Yeah, we can dream right?